In Him Ministries:

 Romans 8:16 says, “The Spirit himself bears witness with our spirit that we are children of God,”

-Every person who receives Jesus Christ as their savior is immediately regenerated and born again and his or her dead spirit becomes a new living spirit.
+Every person who receives Jesus Christ as their Lord and Savior is immediately regenerated and born again and his or her dead spirit becomes a new living spirit.

 The Holy Spirit seals us.